-We perform three sets of model simulations.
+To demonstrate the impact of neighborhood selection on the CHK result, we perform three sets of model simulations.
 For all simulations, we only consider the experiences of a small set of relevant households that we call "MTO Simulation Households," the parameters of which we delineate soon.
 In the spirit of replicating the original, relatively small MTO experiment, we do not allow for any general-equilibrium effects on rental prices or any other variable.
 The three sets of simulations are:

-1. Baseline: No household is offered a voucher.
+1. Baseline: No household is offered any housing assistance.
 Household utility for type τ living in tract l is δ{l}^{τ} , as estimated in section 2.